mrs-brubotics/droneswarm_brubotics/README.md

   * TODO add all toolboxes

   In order to be able run the Matlab scripts that generate plots based on custom ctu mrs and/or brubotics ROS messages, first run the corresponding section of the script ```~/workspace/src/droneswarm_brubotics/useful_files/matlab/custom_msgs.m``` and perform the resulting Matlab instructions.
 Don't forget to include the ```matlab_msg_gen_ros1``` folder into the matlab path.
 Do this each time you reinstall droneswarm_brubotics.
-  Note: if matlab throws an error that a newer version of cmake is required to generate the ROS msgs and srvs, first check your version of cmake by
+  Note: if matlab throws an error that a newer version of cmake is required to generate the ROS msgs and srvs (`this error <https://nl.mathworks.com/matlabcentral/answers/623103-matlab-2020b-rosgenmsg-can-t-find-cmake>`__), first check your version of cmake by

   ```bash
   cmake --version